 We all know that walking down the car seat aisle in any store can make your head spin, so here are a few things to think about before making that big decision.

-1) Do you want an infant seat or convertible?
+1) Do you want a rear facing only seat or convertible?

-An infant seat is the most common choice for a new parent.
-An infant or “bucket” seat is one with a stay in car base that the carrier can be snapped in and out of for convenience, and often has a matching stroller.
+A rear facing only seat is the most common choice for a new parent.
+An rear facing only seat is just like it sounds: only functions rear facing, and usually has a stay in car base that the carrier can be snapped in and out of for convenience, and often has a matching stroller.
 A convertible is a car seat that stays installed in the vehicle and can be used rear facing and forward facing.
-Some people believe that all newborns need to be in an infant seat, but that isn’t the case.
+Some people believe that all newborns need to be in a rear facing only seat, but that isn’t the case.
 If you’re looking to get the most bang for your buck and purchase a seat that will be used for 4-6 years instead of just a few months, and you won’t miss the convenience of snapping the seat in and out of the base, you may want to consider a convertible seat.
 Not all convertibles are created equally though; check out this blog we wrote with some good options for newborns in convertible seats.
 If you choose the convertible route just make sure you have a plan for how you’d like to keep your child with you on outings and social occasions since you’ll lack that convenience of having a seat that can be taken in and out of the car easily.
 Most parents that start with a convertible can choose from baby wearing, using a stroller, carrying an infant seat in the trunk for use outside of the car, or just carrying the baby.

 2) What features do I need to be concerned about ?
 First and foremost, when it comes to car seats there is no one safest seat.
 All car seats must pass the same standards, but company testing results are proprietary so we can’t compare them against each other.
 The safest seat is the one that fits your vehicle, your child, your budget, and you can use correctly 100% of the time.
 Let’s break those down a bit: